UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn vs. Vermont Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game that pits the UConn Huskies (29-5) against the Vermont Catamounts (25-6) at Harry A. Gampel Pavilion should be a one-sided matchup based on our computer prediction, which projects a final score of 78-47 in favor of UConn, who is big favorites by our model.
+Saturday's contest that pits the UConn Huskies (29-5) versus the Vermont Catamounts (25-6) at Harry A. Gampel Pavilion is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-47 in favor of UConn, who is heavy favorites by our model.
 Tipoff is at 3:00 PM ET on March 18.

-The Huskies took care of business in their last game 67-56 against Villanova on Monday.
+In their most recent game on Monday, the Huskies secured a 67-56 victory over Villanova.

 UConn vs. Vermont Game Info